Slowdown of global warming fleeting

 According to Mann, the problem with the earlier estimates stems from having defined the AMO as the low frequency component that is left after statistically accounting for the long-term temperature trends, referred to as detrending.

 "Initial investigations into the multidecadal climate oscillation in the North Atlantic were hampered by the short length of the instrumental climate record which was only about a century long," said Mann.
 "And some of the calculations were contaminated by long-term climate trends driven or forced by human factors such as greenhouse gases as well as pollutants known as sulfate aerosols.
 These trends masqueraded as an apparent oscillation."

 They also constructed plausible synthetic Northern Hemispheric mean temperature histories against which to test the differenced-AMO approaches.
 Because the researchers know the true AMO signal for their synthetic data from the beginning, they could demonstrate that the differenced-AMO approach yielded the correct signal.
-They also tested the detrended-AMO approach and found that it did not come up with the known internal variability.
+They also tested the detrended-AMO approach and found that it did not come up with the known internal variability. wedding band